20 Fall Vegetable Gardening Tips for Better Results in the Spring

 Evaluate Your Previous Season

-12. When weather becomes too inclement to work outside, review your previous season and consider how well your garden plan worked for you.
+12. When the weather becomes too inclement to work outside, review your previous season and consider how well your garden plan worked for you.
 Determine what worked and what didn’t.
-What plants worked for you and which ones didn’t ?
+What plants worked for you and which ones didn’t?
 What vegetables did your family enjoy and which ones did they not care much for?
 This will let you know what to repeat and what was a waste of time.

 13. What insect pests and what diseases plagued your garden this year?
 Write down what you think was wrong and research the malady this winter.
 Determine what you might do next year if the same problems occur.